intel/pepc/docs/pepc-uncore.rst

    TPMI reads the same debugfs files as '--min-freq'.

 **--elc-high-threshold**
    Get the uncore ELC high threshold.
-The threshold defines the aggregate CPU utilization percentage at which the platform begins increasing the uncore frequency more enthusiastically than before.
-   When utilization exceeds this threshold, the platform gradually raises the uncore frequency until utilization drops below the threshold or the frequency reaches the '--max-freq' limit.
+The threshold defines the aggregate die utilization percentage.
+When die utilization exceeds this threshold, the platform rapidly raises the uncore frequency until die utilization drops below the threshold or the frequency reaches the '--max-freq' limit.
 In addition, uncore frequency increases may be prevented by other constraints, such as thermal or power limits.

    Supported mechanisms are: 'sysfs', 'tpmi'.
 The 'sysfs' mechanism reads the '/sys/devices/system/cpu/intel_uncore_frequency/uncore<NUMBER>/elc_high_threshold_percent'.
 The